 Savory Cocktails goes into more depth concerning the specific, preferred ingredients and includes step-by-step technique.
 Which is useful for both accomplished cocktail mixers and those who struggle to make a decent gin and tonic.
 (Not surprisingly, I fall in the latter category.
 But I can pour you a mean sparkling rosé.
 Though I don’t know if you can call a pink, bubbly wine “mean”.)

 As Greg says in the introduction to a cocktail of his own invention, The Chaparral, “Cocktails, even the best of them, often rely on those that came before.”
 And while Savory Cocktails is certainly a nod to that tradition, its culinary bent and original contributions provide a forward-looking guide to your future cocktailing pleasure.
+So mix up some Cognac cocktails and peruse the book while you sip, ok?
 JAMESON*

 Thanks, Greg.
 I like riffs coming from everywhere, from Keith Richards’ guitar to a cocktail shaker.